kevin872/Get-AP-Daily-Video-Transcript/README.md

 Click Inspect Element (Right-click > Inspect or cmd+opt+I (⌘ + ⌥ + I) or cmd+opt+C (⌘ + ⌥ + c))
 Go to Console
 Paste in the code twice
-The output should be the transcript
+The output should be a few errors and then the transcript

 ## Supported Browsers
 * Chrome